The marriage didn’t work out, so you got separated. It happens, right? Not a fun thing but, “til death do us part,” often doesn’t hold true.

 Alimony And Child Support As Income In Chapter 7 Bankruptcy

-Under the U.S. Bankruptcy Code, the money you get for alimony and child support are income for means testing purposes.
+Under the U.S. Bankruptcy Code, the money you get for alimony and child support is considered income for means testing purposes.
 That income could push you over the median income, taking the Chapter 7 bankruptcy option away from you.

 That doesn’t mean only money that’s required under court order.
 If you’ve come to an informal agreement, that’s going to come into play as well.